jdc-cunningham/cross-platform-app/DEVNOTES.md

 oof... nasty alright, that's good for now, need to go back to keyboard then integrate it into this drawing app

+3:04 PM

+I'm going to switch to my desktop to develop the keyboard faster since it has a bigger screen TRAITOR!!!

 ---